What Happens if The Police Misinterpret The Law?

 What this really gives police officers and prosecutors is a way to justify an illegal arrest after the fact, that is, once they find evidence of a crime.
 By doing that this ruling absolutely removes the incentive police officers have to apply the law correctly.
 Police officers make mistakes about what the law says all the time.
 Until this case, the law protected citizens from those mistakes.
 Not anymore.

-Hillsborough Defense is experienced with the law and has helped others get their cases thrown out because of illegally obtained evidence.
+Metcalf Falls, Criminal Defense Attorneys, P.A. is experienced with the law and has helped others get their cases thrown out because of illegally obtained evidence.
 We can help you today with your case.